BraysonWheeler/AutoFixSec/README.md

     `pip3 install lxml` <br />
     `pip3 install CronTab` <br />

-# Using the vdi provided in dropbox
-I've sent a dropbox email to the virtual disk image of the machine I used to run the demo in our video.
-From the virtual disk image you can recreate my virtual machine.
-Will negate all previous openvas configurations and dependency installs.

 # starting the project
 Before begining be sure to change the admin credentials in create-and-scan-host-all-in-one.py to your admin credentials.
 Unless you are using the VDI your admin credentials are the same